rioter00/MAGD488/ResumeAssignment.md

 * * *

-### Part Two: 100 Points
+### Part Two: 200 Points

-### 1. Revisions and Updates
+### 1. Revisions and Updates - 70 points
-Based on the feedback from instructor and peers, make appropriate changes to your resumes. - 70 points
+Based on the feedback from instructor, make appropriate changes to your resumes and cover letters.

 ### 2. On a separate paper answer these questions, referencing both job postings - 30 points
 1. What changes did you make to your resumes?
 Why?
 2. How do the changes in your resumes help you appear as a better candidate?

-### 3. Bring the two job postings, original two resumes, and revised resumes to class.
+### 3. Bring the two job postings, original two resumes and cover letters, and revised resumes and cover letters to class.